State Correctional Institution – Coal Township: Superintendent Thomas McGinley

 Thomas ("Tom") McGinley is the superintendent of the State Correctional Institution – Coal Township in Northumberland County, Pennsylvania.
 He commenced his career with the Pennsylvania Department of Corrections in 1997 as a corrections activities specialist at SCI Coal Township.
 After serving at SCI Muncy, he returned to Coal Township and was appointed superintendent in 2016.
 In this role, McGinley has become widely recognized for pairing safety and security with innovative community engagement and philanthropic programs.

-Under McGinley’s leadership, SCI Coal Township has developed a strong reputation for inmate-led charitable initiatives.
+Under McGinley's leadership, SCI Coal Township has developed a strong reputation for inmate-led charitable initiatives.
 Two groups in particular, TriumpH (founded in 1995) and LifeLine (established in 2016), have flourished under his support.
 Since 2020, these programs have donated nearly $200,000 to over fifty nonprofit organizations.
-Beneficiaries include local youth mentoring programs, regional United Way chapters, children’s hospitals, and community shelters.
+Beneficiaries include local youth mentoring programs, regional United Way chapters, children's hospitals, and community shelters.
 These efforts not only provide financial support but also instill in participants a sense of responsibility, purpose, and hope for reintegration.

 McGinley has been credited with fostering a culture of redemption and community contribution inside the facility.
 For example, he approved initiatives such as the Mount Carmel public-pool pass program, which allowed inmate groups to donate thousands of dollars annually so that local children could access free or discounted summer pool passes.
 His support of the Kaupas Summer Camp, which brings Mount Carmel Area students to Bucknell University, is another illustration of his commitment to using corrections resources to improve life well beyond the prison walls.

 In addition to charitable work, McGinley has been an advocate for early childhood education as a long-term crime prevention strategy.
-He has publicly argued that investing in children’s social and emotional development provides guidance that helps them grow into responsible citizens, reducing the likelihood of future incarceration.
+He has publicly argued that investing in children's social and emotional development provides guidance that helps them grow into responsible citizens, reducing the likelihood of future incarceration.
 His philosophy emphasizes that public safety is best served not only through secure facilities but also through proactive community building.

-Through these efforts, Superintendent McGinley has gained a reputation as a leader who blends correctional management with compassion, philanthropy, and forward-looking vision.
-He has made SCI Coal Township a model for how correctional institutions can contribute positively to the communities around them while giving incarcerated individuals a chance to repair harm and support those in need.
+Through these efforts, Superintendent McGinley has pushed for community involvement, charitable initiatives, and rehabilitation as parts of his approach to correctional management.
+Under his leadership, SCI Coal Township has participated in initiatives intended to benefit surrounding communities while providing incarcerated individuals with opportunities to contribute to community efforts.